 Rule 19.
-Petitions, memorials or other papers, addressed to the house may be presented by the speaker or any member, and shall not be debated or decided on the day of their being first read unless the house shall direct otherwise.
-Floor resolutions shall be on file with the chief clerk for at least 24 hours prior to being read, and the members shall be furnished with copies of the same by the chief clerk.
+Petitions, memorials or other papers addressed to the house may be presented by the speaker or any member, and shall not be debated or decided on the day of their being first read unless the house shall direct otherwise.
+Floor resolutions shall be on file with the chief clerk for at least 12 hours prior to being read, and shall not be voted thereon until the next working day after introduction.
+The members shall be furnished with copies of the same by the chief clerk.

-Bills-Time for Introducing
+Bills-Time for Introduction

 Rule 20.
-(1) All bills shall be introduced on or before the thirty-sixth day of a regular session except revenue and taxation bills and executive request bills which shall be introduced on or before the fiftieth day of a regular session and except as the legislature shall direct by a vote of two-thirds of all members elected to each house, said vote to be taken by yeas and nays and entered upon the journal; or unless the same be at a special session.
+All bills to be considered by the House of Representatives during the regular session of the 45th legislature, shall be on the request list of the Code Reviser by 4:00 p.m. on the 35th day and shall be read in on the 4th order of business no later than the 40th legislative day except as the legislature shall direct by a vote of two-thirds of all members elected to each house, said vote to be taken by yeas and nays and entered upon the journal; or unless the same be at a special session.
 The time limitation for introduction of bills shall not apply to substitute bills reported by standing committees for bills pending before such committees.